A series introduces a character as sweet and lovable

-- Played straight in The Dark Knight.
+- Rachel in The Dark Knight.

-- British indie actress Myanna Buring is naturally adorable, and this tends to carry across to her characters.
+- British indie actress MyAnna Buring is naturally adorable, and this tends to carry across to her characters.
 She also has a tendency towards horror films and characters with suicidal tendencies, so this happens a lot.